Karanbhatia2815/Group20/README.md

 Stepper Motor Control with Real Time Data Logging

 AIM:
-This project involves controlling a stepper motor using the TM4C123 microcontroller and logging speed and position data in real-time.
-The data will be stored on an SD card or displayed on an interface, providing insights into the motor's performance.
+This project involves controlling the speed of a Stepper Motor using the TM4C123G Microcontroller and logging speed and position data in real-time, and displaying the data on LCD Display, providing insights into the motor's performance.

 DESCRIPTION of Block Diagram Components: